AudiTranscribe/AudiTranscribe/README.md

 1. Head to the latest releases section.
     - If there are no current releases, you may want to choose a pre-release version instead.
 2. Under the downloads section, download the macOS file.
 3. Unzip the installer package.
-The package should contain one `.dmg` file.
+The package should contain one `.dmg` file. **Do not open the `.dmg` file yet**.
-4. The `.dmg` file would likely be quarantined by Apple due to it lacking a proper signing key.
-To fix this, run the following command, which removes all attributes from the `.dmg` file and makes it no longer quarantined.
+4. If you were to open the `.dmg` file now, it would likely be quarantined by Apple due to it lacking a proper signing key.
+To fix this, open Terminal and run the following command.
+The command will remove all attributes from the `.dmg` file and makes it no longer quarantined. (**Note**: You may be prompted to enter your password.)

 ```bash
 sudo xattr -cr path/to/the/dmg/file
 ```

-5. Open the `.dmg` file.
+5. Once the command is run, open the `.dmg` file.
-6. Drag the `AudiTranscribe.app` into the Applications folder.
+6. Drag `AudiTranscribe.app` into the Applications folder.
 7. Run the application!

 ## From Source